Land and Wildlife (Countryside and Game) Level 2

 Usually at least 4 GCSEs at grade E or above including Maths and English (new GCSE grading level 3) with Science desirable.
 Alternatively a suitable Level 1 vocational qualification with English and Maths at Level 1.

-Students completing the Level 2 to a Merit + standard would be considered for enrolment onto the Level 3 Extended Diploma in Countryside Management or to an Advanced Apprenticeship in Gamekeeping.
+Students completing the Level 2 to a Merit + standard would be considered for enrolment onto the Level 3 Extended Diploma in Land and Widllife (Countryside and Gamekeeping) or to an Advanced Apprenticeship in Gamekeeping.